 Cultivate - To encourage plant growth by providing enriched growing conditions.

-Hemp Plants - Cannabis plants that are cultivated for purposes other than THC content.
-Some laws are based on considering a cannabis plant with THC levels below a certain threshold, to be a hemp plant.
+Hemp - Cannabis plants that are cultivated for purposes other than THC content.
+Some laws are based on considering a Cannabis plant with THC levels below a certain threshold, to be a hemp plant.

 Hybrid - A marijuana hybrid is produced by crossing two genetically different plants.
 A hybrid is bred for specific traits that the breeder desires.

 Species - Species is a rank that genera are divided into based on similar characteristics.
 A species is a group of living entities that are reproductively isolated, share a common gene pool, and a common niche.
-Some people consider the Cannabis genus is made up of three species: Cannabis indica, Cannabis ruderalis, and Cannabis sativa.
+Some people consider the Cannabis genus is made up of three species.
 Other people consider the Cannabis genus is made up of one species called Cannabis sativa, with Cannabis indica and Cannabis ruderalis as subspecies.